Schinzel Hypothesis on average and rational points: M obius randomness law

 \subsection{Using M\"obius randomness law}

-As usual, $\mu(n)$ is the M\"obius function.
+As usual, $\mu(r)$ is the M\"obius function.
 In broad terms, the M\"obius randomness law is a general principle which states that long sums containing the M\"obius function should exhibit cancellation.
 An early example is the following result of Davenport, whose proof is based on bilinear sums techniques. \begin{lemma} [Davenport] Fix $A>0$.
-Then for all $y\geq 1$ we have where the implied constant depends only on $A$. \end{lemma} \begin{proof} See \cite{davp} or \cite[Thm.
-13.10]{iwa}. \end{proof} Recall that for $m \in \N$ we have $\Lambda(m)= -\sum\mu(d) \log d$, where the summation is over the positive divisors $d$ of $m$.
+Then for all $y\geq 1$ we have where the implied constant depends only on $A$. \end{lemma} \begin{proof} See \cite{davp} or \cite[Thm.~13.10]{iwa}. \end{proof} Recall that for $r \in \N$ we have $\Lambda(r)= -\sum_{d|r}\mu(d) \log d$.
 We define the truncated von Mangoldt function